nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st tutor to be 91234567 and johndoe@example.com respectively.
 * `edit 2 n/Betsy Crower t/` Edits the name of the 2nd tutor to be Betsy Crower and clears all existing tags.
 * `edit 3 m/CS2100 y/3 s/A0654729L` Edits the module code, year, and student id of the 3rd tutor to be CS2100, 3, and A0654729L respectively.
+* `edit 3 tn/2` Edits the number of teaching nominations of the 3rd tutor to be 2.

 ### Locating tutor by name: `find`